Legal Advocates banner

 1. Provide limited-scope legal advice on urgent legal issues present during the initial intake;

-2. Provide limited-scope legal advice while a DV survivor is completing legal forms;
+2. Provide limited-scope legal advice while a survivor is completing legal forms;

 3. Provide limited-scope legal advice while a survivor is preparing for a mediation or hearing; and